C-Bretton/CEProject-2/INSTALL.md

 Once the installation is complete, follow these steps to run the Kitchen Guard system:

 1. Open up two different terminals.
-In the first terminal, navigate to your Zigbee2MQTT folder and start it by the command:
+In the first terminal, navigate to your Zigbee2MQTT folder and start it with the command:
 ```bash
 npm start
 ```

+2. Start up the PHP server.
+Please refer to [GOTKPHPServer Repository](https://github.com/Losmobilos3/GOTKPHPServer).

-2. In the second terminal, navigate to the repository and run the Kitchen Guard system:
+3. In the second terminal, navigate to the repository and run the Kitchen Guard system:
 ```bash
 python3 GOTK/GOTK.py
 ```

-3. Start up the PHP server.
-Please refer to [GOTKPHPServer Repository](https://github.com/Losmobilos3/GOTKPHPServer).